-Chelsea completed the signing of one of the big names in world football in August 2020, with Thiago Silva joining on a one-year contract, with the club having the option of a further 12 months.
+Chelsea completed the signing of one of the biggest names in world football in August 2020, with Thiago Silva joining on an initial one-year contract, which was later extended for a further 12 months.

-Thiago Silva has been long been acknowledged as one of the world’s most accomplished and successful defenders, winning silverware in Brazil, Italy, France and at international level, in addition to a long list of individual honours.
+Thiago Silva has long been acknowledged as one of the world’s most accomplished and successful defenders, winning silverware in Brazil, Italy, France, now England and at international level, in addition to a long list of individual honours.

 All those qualities were on display when he helped the French side reach the Champions League final for the first time in the 2019/20 season.
 He earned further praise for leading a valiant defensive effort against Bayern Munich in his last match for PSG and became the first Brazilian to captain a team in a Champions League final.

-Chelsea fans were already familiar with Thiago Silva’s talents from our frequent Champions League meetings with the Parisians, particularly in our Last-16 tie in 2015 when he marked Diego Costa tightly in the first leg in France and then headed in the decisive goal in extra-time at Stamford Bridge.
+Chelsea fans were already familiar with Thiago Silva’s talents from our frequent Champions League meetings with the Paris Saint-Germain, particularly in our last-16 tie in 2015 when he marked Diego Costa tightly in the first leg in France and then headed in the decisive goal in extra-time at Stamford Bridge.

 That competition has often brought the best out of him.
-In addition to his impressive displays in PSG's run to the final, the Brazilian scored on his debut for them in a 4-1 group-stage win over Dynamo Kiev and his performance against Barcelona in 2013 was so good it had his then-manager Carlo Ancelotti and Brazil legend Ronaldo calling for him to win the Ballon d’Or.
+In addition to his impressive displays in PSG's run to the 2020 final, when he became the first Brazilian to captain a team in the Champions League final, he scored on his debut for them in a 4-1 group-stage win over Dynamo Kiev and his performance against Barcelona in 2013 was so good it had his then-manager Carlo Ancelotti and Brazil legend Ronaldo calling for him to win the Ballon d’Or.

 Despite missing out on a Champions League winner’s medal in his last game, Thiago Silva left Paris Saint-Germain as a proven winner, having been a key member of the side that amassed an incredible 23 trophies during his eight years there.
 That included 2019/20’s clean sweep of domestic silverware and claiming the Ligue 1 title in all but one of his campaigns in the French capital.